ugo-emekauwa/hx-auto-deploy/README.md

 ## Getting Started:

 1. Please ensure that the above prerequisites have been met.
-2. Download the HX_Auto_Deploy.py file for the Cisco Intersight Account Reset Tool from here on GitHub.
+2. Download the HX_Auto_Deploy.py file for the HyperFlex Edge Automated Deployment Tool from here on GitHub.
 3. Edit the HX_Auto_Deploy.py file to set the **key_id** variable using the following instructions:
    - Open the HX_Auto_Deploy.py file in an IDLE or text editor of choice.
    - Find the comment: